TheUnseenBug/Travel-planner-group/README.md

 # React Travel Planner

 This project is a React-Redux Travel Planner application that helps users plan and manage their trips.
 Users can add, edit, and delete trips, view trip details, and see upcoming trips in a user-friendly interface.
-The app integrates location search and activity management to enhance trip planning.
+The app integrates location search, images based on city name, and activity management to enhance trip planning.

 ## Features